-If you are supporting a parent or a partner with dementia, making the decision with them about how to manage their needs in the future can be extremely difficult.
-As Australia recognises Dementia Action Week, we look at how people with dementia can be supported to live at home for longer – and the important role that community plays in supporting independence.
+If you are supporting a parent or a partner living with dementia, making the decision with them about how to manage their needs in the future can be extremely difficult.
+We look at how people with dementia can be supported to live at home for longer – and the important role that community plays in supporting independence.

 As more flexible aged care options become available, the notion of the inevitability of moving to a residential facility as we age is becoming less acceptable.
 These days, the overwhelming majority of older Australians wish to age in place, in the comfort of their own homes.
 With 1.1 million people expected to be living with dementia by 2058, according to Dementia Australia, more support will be needed for people to remain living independently even with cognitive impairment like dementia.
 But with the right support, remaining at home can be hugely beneficial, providing the comfort and safety of familiar surroundings.